 In 2017, PrimeTime established a foundry-certified Advanced Voltage Scaling technology that enabled designers to perform accurate analysis at any voltage level within a broad range.
 Designers now had a way to “sweep” the voltage range, trial run the same design at various voltage levels, and eventually, find a voltage sweet-spot for the desired PPA or performance-per-watt targets.
 While the PrimeTime solution proved to be both accurate and effective, the sweeping process was high time and resource consuming.

-Fast-forward to today, driven by strong customer demand, PrimeShield has expanded on the PrimeTime core technology and introduced a new PPA signoff analysis type called Vmin which represents the minimum voltage per-cell or per-path for a design to meet performance requirements.
+Fast-forward to today, driven by strong customer demand, PrimeShield has expanded on the PrimeTime core technology and introduced a new PPA signoff analysis type called Voltage Slack which represents the minimum voltage per-cell or per-path for a design to meet performance requirements.
 This signoff analysis enables designers to efficiently pinpoint voltage bottlenecks to improve IR-drop robustness, drive voltage margining uniformity and uncover opportunities to fine-tune operating voltages directly.